-English is not an easy language to speak.
-Because English borrows words from many different languages, the rules for how a word is pronounced can change, depending on the origin of the word, the meaning of the word, or even the region where the word is spoken.
-English pronunciation is difficult for different speakers as … Continue reading 8 Words Commonly Mispronounced by English Learners
+English is not an easy language to pronounce!
+If you're having trouble with your tongue, read on.
+English borrows words from many different languages, so the rules for pronunciation can change depending on the origin of the word, the meaning of the word, or even the region where the word is spoken.
+Here are some of the most common English words that are difficult for non-native speakers to pronounce.

 When talking about travel, it's easy to confuse the phrasal verbs go back and come back.
 They both mean to return.
 So what's the difference?
 It's actually very simple.
 It all depends on where you are at the time of speaking.
 For example, if you are from Italy, but you are in California right now, you would say: I'm going… Continue reading Go Back or Come Back: What’s the Difference?

 Take a few minutes to think about the verb TO TAKE.
 To Take literally means "to bring something with you."
 Take an umbrella, or take a book to read, for example.
 However, many other activities use this verb, even though you are not really "taking" anything.
 Here are some of the more commons expressions that are formed with take.
 Take… Continue reading Visual Vocabulary – Common English Expressions with TAKE